 SFU and BOKU Universities

 In the week of April 19-24, 2015, more than 20 graduate students from BOKU University of Life Sciences, Vienna, Austria and Simon Fraser University (SFU) in Burnaby, BC., visited the Clayoquot Sound UNESCO Biosphere Region for a unique kind of research workshop.
 Instead of joining one of the many opportunities for outdoor education, such as whale or bear watching, they worked in groups to contribute to the planning of the Biosphere Region and to create new ideas for sustainable management.

-Dr. Wolfgang Haider from SFU, who initiated this new teaching experiment together with Dr. Ulrike Pröbstl-Haider from BOKU, worked with Tofino Mayor Josie Osborne, Catherine Thicke and Dr. Laura Loucks from the Clayoquot Biosphere Trust to design locally relevant student research projects.
-Dr. Haider believes it is necessary to give students the opportunity to apply what they have learned in a real world situation and contribute something of value for community partners.
-Not many institutions are open for this kind of teaching, cooperation and shared learning experience.
+Dr Wolfgang Haider from SFU, who initiated this new teaching experiment together with Dr Ulrike Pröbstl-Haider from BOKU, worked with Tofino Mayor Josie Osborne, Catherine Thicke and Dr Laura Loucks from the Clayoquot Biosphere Trust to design locally relevant student research projects.
+Dr Haider believes it is necessary to give students the opportunity to apply what they have learned in a real-world situation and contribute something of value to community partners.
+Not many institutions are open for this kind of teaching, cooperation and shared the learning experience.
 “On the west coast”, he said, “the people are open minded and provide excellent conditions for these kinds of courses, particularly when the students can both work and live in the community”.